social-network/blockchain-harvester/README.md

-# Social DAO Blockchain Data Indexer
+# Social Network Energy Indexer

-Fork of Polkastats-backend-v3 to work with The Social DAO.
+Fork of Polkastats-backend-v3 to work with Social Network Energy.
 This repo is used to index data into postgres for providing a higher performance API to front end applications.

 <!--ts-->